Snapchat/KeyDB-docs/docs/keydbcli.md

 ## Remote backups of RDB files

-During keydb replication's first synchronization, the master and the slave exchange the whole data set in form of an RDB file.
+During keydb replication's first synchronization, the master and the replica exchange the whole data set in form of an RDB file.
 This feature is exploited by `keydb-cli` in order to provide a remote backup facility, that allows to transfer an RDB file from any keydb instance to the local computer running